Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Want to eliminate pen-and-paper forms during the registration process?
 SkillShark has a feature for player check-in:

-1. Upload your players ahead of time into SkillShark (either from player management software or spreadsheet).
+1. Upload your players ahead of time into SkillShark (either from player management software or a spreadsheet).

 2. Create player lists: Segment players by age, region, or groups I.e., A player list will be made for Day 1 Group A, Day 1 Group B, and Day 1 Group C.